tongyuanwu/tongyuanwu.github.io/_pages/about.md

 Hello!
 I am Tongyuan Wu (吴统元).
 I am a postdoc researcher at the Department of Civil Engineering at The University of Hong Kong (HKU).
 Before that, I obtained my Ph.D. in 2024.
 My research focuses on the material flow of cement, sand, and gravel embodied in our society, and their carbon and biodiversity implications.

-Education:
+**Education:**
   Ph.D., 2024, The University of Hong Kong
-  M.Eng., 2020, South China University of Technology B.Eng., 2017, Shenzhen University
+  M.Eng., 2020, South China University of Technology

-This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
-[GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the repository.
-This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
-Incidentally, these same features make it a great template for anyone that needs to show off a professional template!

- You can fork [this template](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and Markdown files, add your own PDFs and other content, and have your own site for free, with no ads!

-A data-driven personal website
+  B.Eng., 2017, Shenzhen University

+Publications
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured Markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various Markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.